andydevs/general/README.md

 #   - Hello, I am Denny and I like Denny's Fennies
 ```

-### Placeholder Operations

-You can also specify operations to be performed on values passed to placeholders, akin to AngularJS's filters.
-For example: `@(name -> capitalize)` will capitalize whatever name is inputted before applying it to the text.
-Placeholder operations also have arguments, which change behaviour. `@(name -> capitalize first)` will capitalize the first word of name, whereas `@(name -> capitalize all)` will capitalize all words in the name.

-- capitalize: capitalizes the string
-	- Argument 1:
-		- 'first': only first word is capitalized
-		- 'all': all words are capitalized
-		- default: 'first'
-- uppercase: converts a string to uppercase
-- lowercase: converts a string to lowercase
-- money: converts an integer to a monetary amount in the given format
-	- Argument 1:
-		- 'USD': United States Dollar
-		- 'EUR': European Euro
-		- default: 'USD'
-- time: converts an integer to a formatted time in the given time format
-	- Argument 1:
-		- Time format to set to
-		- default: '@I:@MM:@SS @A'

 ### Array Templates

 You can also make array templates within templates, which will format each value in an array of data according to a general template